 Most common side affects:

-Side affects are often mild to moderate in intensity and of limited duration.
+duration.
 Pain, redness, itching at the injection site, weight gain, diarrhea, nausea, flu-like symptoms.

 Agonist: